neoforged/Documentation/docs/resources/server/enchantments/index.md

 public static final DeferredHolder<DataComponentType<?>, DataComponentType<ConditionalEffect<Increment>>> CONDITIONAL_INCREMENT =
     ENCHANTMENT_COMPONENT_TYPES.register("conditional_increment",
         () -> DataComponentType.ConditionalEffect<Increment>builder()
-            // The LootContextParamSet needed depends on what the enchantment is supposed to do.
+            // The ContextKeySet needed depends on what the enchantment is supposed to do.
             // This might be one of ENCHANTED_DAMAGE, ENCHANTED_ITEM, ENCHANTED_LOCATION, ENCHANTED_ENTITY, or HIT_BLOCK
             // since all of these bring the enchantment level into context (along with whatever other information is indicated).
             .persistent(ConditionalEffect.codec(Increment.CODEC, LootContextParamSets.ENCHANTED_DAMAGE))
             .build());
 ```

-The parameters to `ConditionalEffect.codec` are the codec for the generic `ConditionalEffect<T>`, followed by some `LootContextParamSets` entry.
+The parameters to `ConditionalEffect.codec` are the codec for the generic `ConditionalEffect<T>`, followed by some `ContextKeySet` entry.

 ## Enchantment Data Generation